 JAGS and WinBUGS Workshop

-The Seventh Annual JAGS and WinBUGS Workshop Bayesian Modeling for Cognitive Science takes place the week before.
+The Eighth Annual JAGS and WinBUGS Workshop Bayesian Modeling for Cognitive Science takes place the week before.

 Call For Posters